caddyserver/website/src/docs/markdown/command-line.md

 	--to &lt;addr&gt;
 	[--change-host-header]</code></pre>

-Spins up a simple but production-ready reverse proxy.
+Spins up a simple but production-ready HTTP(S) reverse proxy.

 `--from` is the address to proxy from.